PubHubs/PubHubs/maskfile.md

 > Runs the hub client (local) on main (testhub) server

 Add accesstoken after the url, so the URL would look like: `http://localhost:8001/?accessToken={"token":"########","userId":"#####:main.testhub-matrix.ihub.ru.nl"}#/`.
-Accesstoken can be found by checking the testhubs iframe url on main.
+Accesstoken can be found by checking the testhubs iframe url on main or by typing this command in the pubhubs folder and scanning the Yivi QR code:
+`cargo run enter -e main testhub`.

 ```sh
 cd hub-client